Te Toiroa Tahuriorangi: Domestic career

-Completing a two year stint with the Hurricanes Tahuriorangi was signed up by the Chiefs for the 2018 season.
+Completing a two-year stint with the Hurricanes Tahuriorangi was signed up by the Chiefs for the 2018 season.
 Brad Weber, the Chiefs resident halfback, spent much of the early 2018 season nursing an injury leaving Tahuriorangi to make the most out of extra time on the field.

 In August 2021, Tahuriorangi signed for the Crusaders for the 2022 Super Rugby Pacific season.
 He cited Scott Robertson as a figure who attracted him to the franchise.
-In March of 2022, he was named to start for his first Crusaders appearance against Moana Pasifika.
+In March 2022, he was named to start for his first Crusaders appearance against Moana Pasifika.

 International career

 In 2017 Tahuriorangi was called into the Maori All Blacks for their match with the British & Irish Lions in Rotorua.
 Tahuriorangi did not take the field however in the wet encounter.

-Tahuriorangi’s performance caught the attention of All Black selectors who were searching for a third halfback following Tawera Kerr-Barlow’s departure to France.
+Tahuriorangi's performance caught the attention of All Black selectors who were searching for a third halfback following Tawera Kerr-Barlow's departure to France.

 Tahuriorangi was announced as the third halfback for the All Blacks in May 2018.
 In only his second test, Tahuriorangi received the starting number 9 jersey and scored his first test try in a dominant victory over Japan.